Infineon/mtb-t2g-example-smpu-configuration/README.md

     - *Terminal output after CM7_0 tries to read a protected address*<BR><img src="./images/terminal_read_prevented_CM7_0.png" width="640" />
 7. When `3` is pressed, CM7_1 tries to read an address without proper rights.
     - *Terminal output after CM7_1 tries to read a protected address*<BR><img src="./images/terminal_read_prevented_CM7_1.png" width="640" />
 8. You can debug the example to step through the code.
 In the IDE, use the **[Project Name] Debug (KitProg3_MiniProg4)** configuration in the **Quick Panel**.
-For details, see the "Program and debug" section in the [Eclipse IDE for ModusToolbox™ software user guide](https://www.infineon.com/dgdl/?fileId=8ac78c8c8386267f0183a8d7043b58ee).
+For details, see the "Program and debug" section in the [Eclipse IDE for ModusToolbox™ software user guide](https://www.infineon.com/dgdl/?fileId=8ac78c8c8929aa4d0189bd07dd6113f9).

 **Note:** **(Only while debugging)** On the CM7 CPU, some code in *main()* may execute before the debugger halts at the beginning of *main()*.
 This means that some code executes twice: once before the debugger stops execution, and again after the debugger resets the program counter to the beginning of *main()*.
 See [KBA231071](https://community.infineon.com/t5/Knowledge-Base-Articles/PSoC-6-MCU-Code-in-main-executes-before-the-debugger-halts-at-the-first-line-of/ta-p/253856) to learn about this and for the workaround.

 ## References
 Relevant Application notes are:
-- AN235305 - GETTING STARTED WITH TRAVEO™ T2G FAMILY MCUS IN MODUSTOOLBOX™
+- [AN235305](https://www.infineon.com/dgdl/?fileId=8ac78c8c8b6555fe018c1fddd8a72801) - Getting started with TRAVEO&trade; T2G family MCUs in ModusToolbox&trade;
 - [AN219843](https://www.infineon.com/dgdl/?fileId=8ac78c8c7cdc391c017d0d3abf4b6772) - Protection configuration in TRAVEO™ T2G MCU

 ModusToolbox™ is available online: